haemishkyd/KydHome/README.md

 * Notifications through push bullet
 * REST API interface from IFTTT

+**Refer to the [HomeAssistant](https://github.com/haemishkyd/KydHome/tree/master/HomeAssistant) for more information on the setup of Home Assistant.**

 ## MQTT

 ## ESP8266
-### Embdedded Bare Metal
+### Embdedded C on an ESP8266
 Various terminals throughout the house are running on ESP8266 chips.
 The basic idea is that one code base is used for:
 * Outside Temperature Sensor
 * Outside Light Switch
 * Gate Light Switch
 * Gate Opener

+**Refer to the [ESP Terminals](https://github.com/haemishkyd/KydHome/tree/master/ESP%20Terminals) section for more information on the setup and implmenentation of this.**

-### Micropython
+### Micropython on an ESP8266
 Micropython was created in 2013 by Damien George.
 Micropython started off being ported to a specific piece of hardware called the pyboard.
 Micropython has now been ported to run on many platforms.
 The [Micropython website](https://micropython.org) is a good source of information.

-Refer to the [ESP Solar Battery Monitor](https://github.com/haemishkyd/KydHome/tree/master/ESP%20Solar%20Battery%20Monitor) section for more information on the setup and implmenentation of this.
+**Refer to the [ESP Solar Battery Monitor](https://github.com/haemishkyd/KydHome/tree/master/ESP%20Solar%20Battery%20Monitor) section for more information on the setup and implmenentation of this.**

+## Python Scripts
-## UPS Power Monitor
+### UPS Power Monitor on a connected PC
 This is a simple python script that uses the linux program [UPSC](https://linux.die.net/man/8/upsc) to query a UPS.
 The UPS provides a wealth of information on the state of the mains power in your home/office.
 I extract the data that I want using standard regular expressions in python.
 I then use the [Paho MQTT](https://pypi.python.org/pypi/paho-mqtt/1.1) module to publish this status to the MQTT broker.

-## Hardware Discussion
+### Universal Remote on a Raspberry Pi

 ## Google Home Integration